Protecting Your Smile for a Lifetime

 Metal & Mercury-Free Fillings

-At the Colorado Springs dentistry practice of Dr. Gregory Solich, you can rely on us to provide metal and mercury-free fillings.
+At the Briargate dentistry practice of Dr. Gregory Solich, you can rely on us to provide metal and mercury-free fillings.
 White fillings, or composite fillings, are an attractive alternative to traditional silver amalgam fillings.
 White fillings are made of composite quartz resin, a material known for its strength, durability, and aesthetic qualities.
 Dr. Solich blends the material to precisely match your tooth shade.
 The advantages of white fillings include:

 - Strong tooth-filling bond